Call for papers

 - Innovative forms in literary biography

-The deadline for submitting articles and reviews for the dossier is July 31, 2025.
+[NEW DEADLINE] The deadline for submitting articles and reviews for the dossier is AUGUST 30, 2025.

 Publication Guidelines